Gray Gaulding

-Dwayne Gray Gaulding Jr. (born February 10, 1998) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 08 Chevrolet Camaro and Ford Mustang for SS-Green Light Racing.
+Dwayne Gray Gaulding Jr. (born February 10, 1998) is an American former professional stock car racing driver.
+He last competed part-time in the NASCAR Xfinity Series, driving the No. 08 Chevrolet Camaro and Ford Mustang for SS-Green Light Racing and part-time in the NASCAR Cup Series, driving the No. 15 Ford Mustang for Rick Ware Racing.

 Racing career

-Gaulding began racing motorbikes at age 4, and raced cars five years later.
-When he was 10, Gaulding received two Bandolero cars, and won in his first Bandolero race.
+Gaulding began racing motorbikes at the age of four, and raced cars five years later.
+When he was ten, Gaulding received two Bandolero cars, and won in his first Bandolero race.
 At age 12, Gaulding was the youngest driver in a NASCAR Legends Division, and won a Legends car national championship, gaining sponsorship from firearm distributor GunBroker.com.
-Also at age 12, Gaulding defeated NASCAR Sprint Cup Series driver Kevin Harvick at Harvick's karting track, which prompted Harvick to sign Gaulding to Kevin Harvick Incorporated's driver development program.
-At 13, Gaulding became the youngest Super late model race winner, and was also the youngest driver to win the Pro All Stars Series (PASS) Rookie of the Year Award.
+Also at the age of twelve, Gaulding defeated NASCAR Sprint Cup Series driver Kevin Harvick at Harvick's karting track, which prompted Harvick to sign Gaulding to Kevin Harvick Incorporated's driver development program.
+At thirteen, Gaulding became the youngest Super late model race winner, and was also the youngest driver to win the Pro All Stars Series (PASS) Rookie of the Year Award.
 After KHI shut down in 2011, he was released from the team's driver development program.
-When he was 14, Gaulding was volunteering at the Victory Junction Gang Camp when he agreed to five one-year contracts with Krispy Kreme as a sponsor.
+When he was fourteen, Gaulding was volunteering at the Victory Junction Gang Camp when he agreed to five one-year contracts with Krispy Kreme as a sponsor.

 K&N Pro Series East

 In 2013, Gaulding ran the No. 20 Krispy Kreme Toyota in both the K&N Pro Series East and West.
-He won the pole position at Richmond International Raceway at 15 years, 2 months, 15 days, becoming the youngest pole-sitter in NASCAR history, more than four months younger than Cole Custer, the previous record holder.
+He won the pole position at Richmond International Raceway at fifteen years, two months, fifteen days, becoming the youngest pole-sitter in NASCAR history, more than four months younger than Cole Custer, the previous record holder.
 In the season-ending Pro Series West race at Phoenix International Raceway, Gaulding spun out Custer on the final lap to win, becoming the youngest race winner in K&N series history at 15 years, 8 months and 30 days.
 During the year, Gaulding was named to the NASCAR Next program, which highlights NASCAR's future stars.
 In 2014, Gaulding was hired by NTS Motorsports to run full-time in the K&N East series.

 Truck Series

 Gaulding joined NTS Motorsports in the No. 20, and ran eight races in the 2014 NASCAR Camping World Truck Series season; he made his Truck Series debut at Martinsville Speedway.
 On lap 243, Gaulding was running three-wide, and was turned around.
-Gaulding finished 19th.
-Gaulding recorded his best finish of the year at Canadian Tire Motorsport Park, finishing 4th in the Chevrolet Silverado 250.
+Gaulding finished nineteenth.
+Gaulding recorded his best finish of the year at Canadian Tire Motorsport Park, finishing fourth in the Chevrolet Silverado 250.

-On March 23, 2015, Gaulding was released by NTS Motorsports, and joined Red Horse Racing, making his debut for the team at Martinsville where he finished 17th.
+On March 23, 2015, Gaulding was released by NTS Motorsports, and joined Red Horse Racing, making his debut for the team at Martinsville where he finished seventeenth.
 He later joined Kyle Busch Motorsports, driving the No. 54 Toyota Tundra in three races at Mosport, New Hampshire and Martinsville.